About

 She is a specialist in bi/multilingualism in families and schools and in teaching English as a second/foreign language.
 Eowyn is an accredited educational consultant and an Honorary Norham Fellow, Department of Education, University of Oxford.

 She works with schools internationally on areas related to language acquisition and bilingualism.
-She is author of Bilingual Families: A practical language planning guide (2021) and the popular blog “on raising bilingual children”.
+She is author of Bilingual Families: A practical language planning guide (2021).
 She has raised three multilingual children.

 Niki Cooper-Robbins